 and recycling industry, put him at the forefront of the green revolution.
 Nick can be contacted for all things bokashi related; and he would appreciate suggestions for peacefully keeping the resident racoon out of his garden.

-Recycling guru, outdoor enthusiast, urban farmer in training, lover of coffee and father of an 8-year old popsicle loving girl.
-George has spent the last 9 years in the waste and recycling industry developing zero-waste programs and has seen first-hand the valuable resources that can be diverted from the landfill.
+Recycling guru, outdoor enthusiast, urban farmer in training, lover of coffee and father of a 14-year old daughter.
+George has spent the last 15 years in the waste and recycling industry developing zero-waste programs for both the private and public sector and has seen first-hand the valuable resources that can be diverted from the landfill.
 “Our landfills are above ground mines filling up with un-tapped resources ” He has lived several years in Japan, most recently at an organic farm where he learnt about the benefits of bokashi for soil building and organic farming.